UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/gabriel.danaila/index.md

 # WAV-player & more
-WAV-player with adjustable volume, LCD and wireless light.
+WAV-player with adjustable volume, LED and wireless light.

 :::info